For this Puerto Rican, living in Minnesota can be a trying experience.

 Minnesota winters, though?
 I have been in the Twin Cities for three decades now, and I still have my “dear God, what have I done?” moments in January or February when the mercury takes a polar plunge.

-But, over the years I’ve learned to make my peace with King Boreas.
+But, over the years, I’ve learned to make my peace with the fearsome King Boreas.

 At one point I was heavily into cross-country skiing, an invigorating pastime that soothed my soul as I glided along groomed paths in gorgeous wooded locations such as central Minnesota’s St. John’s University, my alma mater, and Crosby Farm Park in St. Paul.

 More recently, I took up snowboarding.
-It was tough going at first because strapping my feet to a slab of wood is an unnatural act.
-(Pro tip: Don’t try to teach yourself if you value your sanity and safety — take lessons.)
+That was tough going at first because strapping your feet to a slab of wood is an unnatural act.
+(Pro tip: Don’t try to teach yourself how to snowboard if you value your sanity and safety; take lessons.)
 But once I got the hang of it, I felt like a superhero.

-It has been a while since I engaged in either sport, but I have lately embraced another winter activity.
+It has been a while since I engaged in either snowsport, but I have lately embraced another winter activity: snowblowing.

 Impending snowstorms used to fill me with dread because shoveling was so hard on my arms, but getting a snowblower changed everything.
 Now I yearn for blizzards.
 Bring ’em.

-After my neighborhood gets socked with a hefty amount of the fluffy stuff, I’ll excitedly head out to clear sidewalks using an electric Snow Joe with a couple of spare battery packs jammed in my overall pockets for extended range.
+After my neighborhood gets socked with a measurable snowfall, I’ll excitedly don heavy overalls and head out to clear my property and surrounding city sidewalks using an electric Snow Joe with spare battery packs jammed in my pockets for extended range.
+(The model I am using also can plug into one of my house’s outdoor electrical outlets by way of an extra-long extension cord.)

 This has been fabulous for a variety of reasons.